 Maker squeezed the trigger.

-Locals were noticing her, and they weren’t friendly.
+Locals were noticing her, and they were not friendly.
 Several armed residents of the station followed her progress closely.
 “Command here, call back,” she continued to try to raise the transport as she limped down the hall.
 There was a small standoff at the lift doors, and Maker wasn’t sure what finally made the armed miners move: the sight of her gun, or of the snarling, shrieking Culler behind her.
 She kicked the creature in the head with her boot once she had it in the lift.
 The movement sent a spear of fiery agony up her thigh and into her back.
 At the push of a button they descended to the docking level without any further noise from the prisoner.
 Unfortunately, it seemed to come around as she approached the bay and the growing stench of rotting plants.
 What little was left of a Culler after a vapor round from a heavy rifle dripped from the walls and ceiling.
 It made her prisoner thrash wildly.
 She shot at it again, but missed.
 “This is Command, please respond.”

 “Transport here, Command.”
 Static and crackles accompanied Bretavic’s deep voice, but the transmission was understandable.
 Maker’s heart seized hard and then started beating in double time in relief.
-The soldier continued, “Locals are starting to rumble, time to go.”
+The pilot continued, “Locals are starting to rumble, time to go.”